|

 It really seems that the foundation of the Cathedral is due to Infanta

-of Burgundy, Don Henrique, whom the conqueror of Totecto distinguished
+of Burgundy, Don Henrique, whom the conqueror of Toledo distinguished

 about fifty years later, when the County of Portugal had become an

-independent Kingdom, under Affonso Henriques, soo of Theresa and of Don
+independent Kingdom, under Alfonse Henriques, son of Theresa and of Don

 Henrique.